Skip to Content

 El Rey

-El Rey is a small archaeological site of Mayan ruins in Cancun, located right within the Hotel Zone, making it the perfect site to visit if you don’t want to travel far.
+El Rey is a small archaeological site of Mayan ruins in Cancun.
+It’s located right within the Hotel Zone, making it the closest Mayan ruins to Cancun – perfect if you don’t want to travel far!

 These ancient ruins in Cancun date back to around 200 A.D. and El Rey was a center for maritime trade back in the day.
 According to historians, the inhabitants worked as fishermen or in salt extraction until 1200 A.D.

-While El Rey has not been inhabited for centuries, it is now home to hundreds of iguanas that have invaded the ruins, and they constitute part of the charm when visiting the zone.
+While El Rey has not been inhabited for centuries, it is now home to hundreds of iguanas that have invaded the ruins.
+They constitute part of the charm when visiting the zone.

 Distance from Cancun to El Rey: right there at your doorstep.